Major Research Areas

 Media Coverages: India Today, Nature India For More: Click here.

-Ion conducting/Fuel Cell Membrane Materials
+Fuel Cell Membrane Materials

 Fuel cells have shown great potential to produce energy in higher efficiencies with no environmental pollution.
 H+ and OH-conduction properties of MOFs evolved as an outcome of some design-principle, coupled with those subsequent to post-synthetic modification (PSM) are currently being studied for intriguing revelation of high proton conductivity and chemical stability features in both anhydrous and humidified conditions.